-As lockdown eases, we’ve put together a guide of what’s open and when in London to help you plan for your return visit to the city, to rediscover you favourite London experiences and places.
+Now that most restrictions have been lifted, we’ve put together a guide of what’s open and happening in London to help you plan your visit to the city.
+Rediscover London experiences and places.

 Summer by the River, London’s largest free festival, is back in the city from 10 June – 30 September 2021.
 The riverside between London Bridge and Tower Bridge will be home to the festival, including drinking and dining pop-ups – before opening up with a full-packed programme of free entertainment, screenings and activities from 21 June 2021.
 Click for more details